k21971/EvilHack/doc/evilhack-changelog.md

   the players' position
 - Consolidate some race-specific functions in u_init.c
 - Greased objects have a chance to resist being stolen
+- Fix: certain spellbooks would have the wrong weight if received via prayer or altar sacrifice